 You should also adjust your privacy settings.
 You can do so by clicking the “account” button and restricting access to Facebook content to friends only.
 By default, Facebook allows almost anyone to view your page.
 By changing these settings, you may help preserve and defend your claim for social security disability benefits.

 How A Social Security Disability Lawyer Can Help

 A social security disability lawyer may be able to help you.
 He or she may be able to evaluate your claim, review your social media accounts, and determine what action you need to take to preserve your claim.
 If he or she determines that there are problematic posts that may call your claim into question, then he or she may make recommendations, such as advising you to remove the post.

-The experienced Chicago lawyers for social security disability at Ankin Law Offices have the skill and knowledge necessary to help you file an application for social security disability or SSI benefits.
+The experienced Chicago lawyers for social security disability at Ankin Law have the skill and knowledge necessary to help you file an application for social security disability or SSI benefits.
 We can also advise you about appropriate social media conduct while your claim is pending.
-Contact one of the Chicago lawyers for social security disability at Ankin Law Offices to schedule a free consultation to learn more about how we can help you pursue your social security disability claim.
+Contact one of the Chicago lawyers for social security disability at Ankin Law to schedule a free consultation to learn more about how we can help you pursue your social security disability claim.

 - How to File a Social Security Disability Claim

 - Social Security Disability After a Car Accident

 - Consultative Exam for Social Security Disability

 - Is Degenerative Disk Disease a Disability?

 Chicago personal injury and workers’ compensation attorney Howard Ankin has a passion for justice and a relentless commitment to defending injured victims throughout the Chicagoland area.
 With decades of experience achieving justice on behalf of the people of Chicago, Howard has earned a reputation as a proven leader in and out of the courtroom.
 Respected by peers and clients alike, Howard’s multifaceted approach to the law and empathetic nature have secured him a spot as an influential figure in the Illinois legal system.